Get the AI Strategy Playbook Now

 Some ways that Airbnb could improve on their advertising include experimenting more with Facebook/Instagram ads e.g. creative, audiences, and remarketing.
 Some experimentation ideas that are uniquely suited to Facebook/Instagram: video advertising, influencer marketing, and profile-based advertising.

-Customer relationships
+Customer Relationships

 Relevant for both sides:

-• Deal with customer issues in a timely manner.
+• Deal with customer issues promptly.

 • Manage bad behaviours and risks.